18Jun2026

 Tom Singh · Founder of New Look (UK)

-After building New Look into one of the UK’s best-known fashion chains, Tom Singh established Rianta Capital as his Zürich-based family office.
-Rather than focusing on a single region or sector, the office invests globally in private equity, impact strategies, and emerging markets.
-This value-driven approach deliberately combines financial returns with broader social impact.
+After building New Look into one of the UK’s best-known fashion chains, Tom Singh set up Rianta Capital as his Zürich-based family office.
+Rather than focusing on a single region, therefore, the office invests globally in private equity, impact strategies and emerging markets.
+As a result, this value-driven approach blends financial returns with broader social impact.

 Private Equity Impact Emerging Markets